ethanmoffat/EndlessClient/README.md

  - Right-click menus for other players (missing 'book' action)
  - Friend/Ignore lists
  - "Who is online?" list
- - NPC interaction on maps - limited to shops and bank bob
+ - Some NPC interaction on maps (shops, bank, quests, skillmasters)
- - Sound effects and background music.
-Not all sound effects have been hooked to actual in-game events yet, but the framework is there.
+ - Sound effects and background music (partially complete)
  - Party / group
  - Trading with other players
  - Spikes - timed, trap, and static
  - Map Effects - HP/TP drain
  - Quest NPC dialogs, as well as progress and history (no book for other players yet)
- - Skillmasters, spell casting, and spell inventory management (spells aren't rendered when cast yet)
+ - Skillmasters, spell casting, and spell inventory management

 <a name="ToDo" />What's Left to do?
 ------------------